-Ruth was selected by her peers for inclusion in The Best Lawyers in America© 2019 in the field of Environmental Law.
+Ruth was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Environmental Law.
 Ruth has been listed in Best Lawyers since 2011.

 Ruth has been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2020 for Environment (Massachusetts).
 She has also been recognized in Chambers in previous years.